Hacker0x01/docs.hackerone.com/docs/programs/two-factor-authentication.md

 5. Click **Verify and save**.

-Once your two-factor authentication has been verified, when you log in to HackerOne, you’ll be prompted to enter a 6 digit verification code from your authentication application.
+Once your two-factor authentication has been verified, when you log in to HackerOne, you’ll be prompted to enter a 6-digit verification code from your authentication application.
 You must enter the verification code in order to successfully log in to HackerOne.

 *Note: Two-factor Authentication is on a per-user basis.
 You can’t have single-source sign-on (SSO) and 2FA simultaneously.*